-For school leavers, we offer one-year internships .
-Here are three reasons to choose an internship at the ylaa daycare centre:
+For school leavers, we offer vocational preparation years (internships) .
+Here are three reasons to choose an internship at the ylaa child care centre:

 - You will be accompanied and supported by means of a concept specially developed by kidéal Kitas with a focus on personality development.